3D Substation Design Explained

 2. Relaying and Control design – This includes relays, housing, wiring and conduits required to interconnect the various equipment.
 This requires physical drawings as well as circuit, schematic and wiring diagrams.

-3. Specifications and contract documents – These are the documents required to procure the material and employ a contractor to construct the substation.
+3. Specifications and contract documents are required to procure the material and employ a contractor to construct the substation.

-Substation design is commonly accomplished in one of two methods.
-The design can be achieved using staff personnel or a design consultant can be retained.
+Substation design is commonly accomplished using one of two methods.
+The design can be achieved using staff personnel, or a design consultant can be retained.
 In many instances, a consultant is retained because either the Utility’s staff does not have the expertise or, more often, they do not have the time.
-The consultant fee for the preparation of a complete substation design for even a modest substation can easily range from $75,000 to $200,000.
+The consultant fee for preparing a complete substation design for even a modest substation can easily range from $75,000 to $200,000.

-While a Utility may not have the personnel to accomplish all of the design tasks, it is possible to undertake the Structure design and cut the total consultant fee by 30%-60% or more.
-The key to this is to be able to efficiently create the physical structure layout.
+While a Utility may not have the personnel to accomplish all of the design tasks, it is possible to undertake the Structure design and cut the total consultant fee by 30%- 60% or more.
+The key to this is to efficiently create the physical structure layout.
 This is where 3D design is a major advantage.

 Figure 2.
 Plan View with Section Lines